 While struggles for welfare rights started earlier, Wiley brought together local struggles and transformed them into a national movement.
 At its peak in 1969, the NWRO had as many as 25,000 members, with thousands more joining in the organization’s protests.
 Wiley and the national office, whose staff mainly was composed of middle-class males, came under criticism as mostly black female local welfare leaders demanded that they should control the organization and that the non-recipients should play only assistant roles.
 As a result, Wiley resigned in late 1972, and started a new group called the Movement for Economic Justice.
 In order to broaden the base of the welfare rights struggle, he tried to create a coalition of working poor, senior citizens, and poor people of color.

-In the middle of his attempts to start a new project, Wiley died in a boating accident in August 1973.
+In the middle of his attempts to start a new project, Wiley died in a boating accident in the Chesapeake Bay on August 8, 1973.
+He was 42.
 Wiley’s legacy, however, lived on as hundreds of grassroots organizations in Boston, Chicago, Little Rock, and other localities continued to fight for economic justice for the poor.